enderphan94/Tada-SIGB/README.md

 Because it uses DNS primarily you will often find mis-configured networks that leak internal address space.
 That's especially useful in targeted malware

 ## Option 6: Nmap

+1) Scan fewer ports than the default scan

+2) Scan 100 most common ports (Fast)

+3) Detect OS and Services

+4) More aggressive Service Detection

+5) prohibits the dynamic scan delay from exceeding 10 ms for TCP ports